 Chloe said, “it is likely that those two finished with us, and will go behind that line and begin copulation.
 The 100% Riley have sex whenever and with whoever.
 We are monogamous, they are promiscuous.”

 She was nervous, and so began to speak like an encyclopædia.

 “What?
-So, how do they know who’s kids are who?”
+So, how do they know whose kids are whose?”

 “I don’t know if this is the best time for it, but they don’t.
 Children are raised by the village.
 It’s kind of romantic.”
-Chloe blushed, keeping her opponent at bay
+Chloe said, keeping her opponent at bay